GAIA-UNIL/G2S/SNESIM.md

 4. Register shared trees in `SNESIMCPUThreadDevice`, then create one worker per CPU thread.
    - per-TI trees are always registered by level
    - merged tree is also registered by level when strategy is `merged`
+   - level `pathPositionArray` is also registered so all workers traverse with same deterministic template order
 5. Loop levels from highest to `0`:
    - set global worker level once
    - call default `simulation(...)` with that level path, that level `pathPositionArray`, shared posterior path, and optional `-ii` image